 Described as “Goodfellas meets Freaky Friday,” Crosswind‘s debut issue introduces us to its two protagonists and a look at a day in their lives.

-We’re first introduced to Cason Bennett, a handsome hitman from Chicago with a stylish lifestyle, complete with a gorgeous girlfriend named Mika, a high end German car, and luxurious apartment.
+We’re first introduced to Cason Bennett, a handsome hitman from Chicago with a stylish lifestyle, complete with a gorgeous girlfriend named Mika, a high end German car, and luxurious The City Suites Apartments.
 But beneath the stylish suits, cool sunglasses and high luxury lifestyle, he’s an individual who tries to live as a casual as possible.
 He’s good at his job, but even the great ones can have doubt, especially when forced to take out a close friend that supposedly ratted Cason’s mob boss, Mr. Randolph, out to the FBI.

 Then we’re introduced to Juniper Blue, a housewife from Seattle who is blessed with attractive looks, is very smart, and is a dreamer.
 Unfortunately, she’s so beat down by her life that she often keeps her feelings suppressed.
 She’s sexually harassed daily by the neighborhood teenagers, her step-son hates her guts and treats her like dirt, and her husband, Jim, is cheating on her behind her back.
 When she puts her concerns and problems on the table, Jim dismisses them as “nonsense” and puts the focus on his needs, such as preparing the perfect dinner to impress his supervisor in order to keep his job.